data-science-infinity/data-science-infinity.github.io/_posts/2021-10-06-How-Can-a-Company-Save-Money-by-Targeting-the-Right-Costomers-Using-Machine-Learning.md

 ---

 Data first!
 In order to be able to use a ML argorithm we should have collected data on cutromer's behavour for at least some customers for a curtain ammount of time.
 In our example we have the data for 870 customers collected through 3 months period.
-The software used is Python (Anaconda, Spider).
-The sample data is already saved as pickle file.

 ##### Step 1: Import required packages
+The software used is Python (Anaconda, Spider) so we don't need to install anything, just import.

 ```python
 import pandas as pd